Australian taxes

 Understanding business and personal taxes, and tax treaties.

-Most major business taxes, such as income tax, are collected by the Australian Government through the Australian Taxation Office (ATO).
-In some instances state-based taxes also apply, most commonly for payroll tax.
-Australia also holds a number of tax treaties with other nations to prevent double taxation of foreign entities operating in Australia.
+Most major business taxes, such as income tax, are collected by the Australian Government.
+This is done through the Australian Taxation Office (ATO).
+Some state-based taxes may also apply, such as payroll tax.
+Australia also holds a number of tax treaties with other nations.
+This stops double taxation of foreign entities operating in Australia.

 Personal income tax

-For more information, see the ATO’s Hiring and paying yur workers.
+See the ATO’s hiring and paying your workers.

 Australian tax treaties

 Tax agreements, or treaties, aim to prevent double taxation and promote cooperation between international tax authorities.
-Individuals that are legal residents of a treaty country will be subject to the conditions of the treaty.
+Individuals that are legal residents of a treaty country are subject to the conditions of the treaty.
 There are also some other international tax arrangements that relate to specific industries or topics.

 Business taxes